 You’ll get your likes and shares.

-But if you ignore other platforms in favour of social media you’re missing out on good traffic.
+But if you ignore other platforms in favor of social media, you’re missing out on good traffic.

-Why not book a consultation, get my marketing package and market to three different channels from a single place?
+Why not book a consultation, get our marketing package and market to three different channels from a single place?